Bayesian Smooth-Fit Extrapolation of the $^{12}\mathrm{C}+{}^{12}\mathrm{C}$ Astrophysical $S$ Factor: Introduction

-In addition to traditional direct measurements, two major experimental developments have significantly advanced the understanding of the low-energy behavior of the ${}^{12}\mathrm{C}+{}^{12}\mathrm{C}$ fusion reaction.
-These include the Trojan Horse Method (THM) \cite{Tumino}, which provided the first indirect access to the sub-barrier energy region, and the more recent inverse-kinematics measurements by Nan \textit{et al.}~\cite{NanWang}.
-Through detailed balance, the latter yield a direct determination of the $^{12}\mathrm{C}+{}^{12}\mathrm{C}$ fusion $S$ factor at low energies and establish an experimentally constrained band in the region relevant for astrophysical extrapolation.
-The initial plane-wave analysis of the THM data suggested a pronounced enhancement of the astrophysical $S$ factor at low energies.
-Subsequent inclusion of Coulomb--nuclear interactions in the THM analysis \cite{MukTHM} significantly modified this behavior, suppressing the enhancement and bringing the extracted $S$ factor into qualitative agreement with the inverse-kinematics results.
-The most advanced microscopic calculations of the low-energy $S$ factor for the $^{12}\mathrm{C}+{}^{12}\mathrm{C}$ fusion reaction have been reported in Refs.~\cite{Kimura21,Kimura23}.
-These calculations do not support either the hindrance pattern proposed in Ref.~\cite{Jiang} or the sharp low-energy enhancement inferred from the original Trojan Horse Method analysis \cite{Tumino}.
-A recent re-examination of the $^{12}\mathrm{C}+{}^{12}\mathrm{C}$ fusion reaction in \cite{Hagino} has also found no compelling evidence for a fusion hindrance pattern at low energies, further underscoring the uncertainties associated with extrapolations based on specific hindrance assumptions.
+In addition to traditional direct measurements, two major experimental developments have significantly advanced the understanding of the low-energy behavior of the \(^{12}{\rm C}+{}^{12}{\rm C}\) fusion reaction.
+The Trojan Horse Method (THM) analysis~\cite{Tumino} provided an indirect extension into the sub-barrier region, while the more recent inverse-kinematics measurements of Ref.~\cite{NanWang} provided direct low-energy constraints through detailed balance.
+The inverse-kinematics data of Ref.~\cite{NanWang} establish an experimentally constrained band for the fusion \(S\) factor in the energy region most relevant for astrophysical extrapolation.
+The initial plane-wave THM analysis suggested a pronounced low-energy enhancement of the astrophysical \(S\) factor.
+Subsequent inclusion of Coulomb--nuclear interactions in the THM analysis~\cite{MukTHM} significantly modified this behavior, suppressing the enhancement and bringing the extracted \(S\) factor into qualitative agreement with the inverse-kinematics results of Ref.~\cite{NanWang}.

+The most advanced microscopic calculations of the low-energy \(S\) factor for the \(^{12}{\rm C}+{}^{12}{\rm C}\) fusion reaction have been reported in Refs.~\cite{Kimura21,Kimura23}.
+These calculations do not support either the hindrance pattern proposed in Ref.~\cite{Jiang} or the sharp low-energy enhancement inferred from the original THM analysis~\cite{Tumino}.
+A recent re-examination of the \(^{12}{\rm C}+{}^{12}{\rm C}\) fusion reaction~\cite{Hagino} also found no compelling evidence for a fusion-hindrance pattern at low energies, further underscoring the uncertainties associated with extrapolations based on specific hindrance assumptions.
+However, a recent multichannel Resonating Group Method analysis in Ref.~\cite{Descouvemont26} suggests that the low-energy \(S^{*}\) factor\footnote{For heavy-ion fusion reactions it is customary to introduce the modified astrophysical factor